- Proof of Service

 - Another example of a mandatory appearance would be if the District Attorney files a formal complaint on the offense that you were cited for.

 If you elect to pay your fine online, please note that the Court has the discretion to increase the amount due at the time of hearing.
-If payment is made online, you MUST still appear at your Traffic Arraignment.
-This Notice is for informational purposes only and a separate Notice to Appear will be mailed with your Court date.
+If payment is made online, and you currently have a hearing set to contest your Citation, you MUST still appear at your scheduled Traffic Arraignment.

 The bail forfeiture amount on a citation is determined by statute.
 If you choose to pay the bail on the citation without going to trial, it will be accepted as payment in full.
 This will result in a conviction to the offense(s) alleged and the conviction(s) will be reported to the Department of Motor Vehicles, if the offense is reportable.